The Most Generous Person in the World

 Many people do that and have created wealth for them and their family.
 I have heard so much talk about the wealth transfer from this current generation of parents/grandparents to the next.
 They call it the greatest intergenerational wealth transfer in history.
 Billions of dollars will change hands in the next 10 years, or 20 years or however long people live for.
 (It sounds a little crass, I apologise, but it is the reality.)

 The big question is how should people arrange their wealth when they pass away?
 Should they leave it all to their children regardless of how much they have?
 That makes sense, as parents we want our kids to have everything they need to have a great life.
-But what make a great life?
+But what makes a great life?

 Warren Buffet is quoted as saying, “A very rich person should leave his kids enough to do anything, but not enough to do nothing.”
 There is a great amount of wisdom to that.
 Time and again most people who win the lottery end up unhappier than they were beforehand.
 For many who will receive some of the intergenerational wealth transfer, it will be like winning the lottery.
 They will never have to work again, but to what end?